 In recent years, research has flourished in the rapidly emerging fields of quantum machine learning and quantum artificial intelligence \cite{Schuld2014,Dunjko2017,dunjko2018machine,peterwittekbook}.
 These terms cover a vast range of topics, from consideration of agent-environment interaction in the quantum domain to potential gains in using quantum devices as subroutines for machine learning algorithms.
 For the purposes of this work, quantum machine learning will refer to supervised or unsupervised machine learning employing \emph{variational quantum circuits} in place of deep neural networks \cite{Benedetti2019}.
 The study of variational quantum circuits is important in itself, as they constitute the setting for quantum computational supremacy experiments in the current era of noisy intermediate scale quantum (NISQ) devices \cite{Preskill2018}.
 In this work, we focus on natural language processing (NLP), a sub-field of machine learning covering a diverse interdisciplinary landscape.
 Our contribution to the field will be the introduction of a framework for quantum natural language processing (QNLP), tailored for implementation on NISQ devices.

-We consider the distributional-compositional models of meaning (DisCoCat) for natural language \cite{coecke2010mathematical}, mediating between the rule-based approaches to language syntax and the statistical approach to language semantics, most famously associated with John Rupert Firths assertion that \textit{``You shall know a word by the company it keeps''}.
+We consider a particular distributional-compositional-categorical model of meaning (DisCoCat) for natural language \cite{coecke2010mathematical}, mediating between the rule-based approaches to language syntax and the statistical approach to language semantics, most famously associated with John Rupert Firth's assertion that \textit{``You shall know a word by the company it keeps''}.
 In DisCoCat, structure is introduced via a compositional grammar model, that of \emph{pregroup grammar}, which is then endowed with a ``distributional'' embedding of words into a vector space, where vector geometry captures the correlations between words according to some corpus.
 The interplay between compositionality of the grammar and the distributional word representation gives rise to semantics for phrases and sentences: starting from embeddings for individual words (extracted from a corpus), the compositional structure of grammar makes it is possible to give meaning to larger syntactic units \cite{lambek2008word}.
-Tasks such as concept similarity or question answering can be then be straight-forwardly translated into geometric questions about vectors and tensors, and solved computationally.
+Tasks such as phrase (or sentence) similarity or question answering can be then be cast into geometric questions about vectors and tensors, and solved computationally.